Mission Inn Resort & Club Championship Symetra Tour Media Day Overview

 Earlier this month, the press and media were invited to Mission Inn Resort & Club to celebrate the return of the Symetra Tour.
 The second annual Mission Inn Resort & Club Championship takes place May 28–30.
 Events like the Inova International Pro-Am are happening earlier in the week.

-Roy Schindele, Executive Director of Sales & Marketing, started Media Day off by talking with Bud Beucher.
+Media Day started off by talking with Bud Beucher.
 The President and General Manager of the resort explained the importance of giving the rising LPGA stars a positive experience.
 He also gave thanks to the sponsors of this spring’s event.

 Without sponsor support, Mission Inn Resort would not be able to put on the most prominent women’s sporting event in Lake County.